-- To enable a far-field input-audio range, you'll need to design an audio front-end (AFE) with microphones and an appropriate form factor.
+- To enable a far-field input-audio range, design your audio front-end (AFE) with microphones and an appropriate form factor.
 Explore typical Audio Hardware Configurations.

 - During audio Focus Management, use mixing instead of hard-switching.

-Bluetooth— Allow customers to use Bluetooth to connect your device with peer devices, such as smart phones and Bluetooth-enabled speakers, by implementing the AVS Device SDK.
+Allow users to use Bluetooth to connect your device with peer devices, such as smart phones and Bluetooth-enabled speakers, by implementing the AVS Device SDK.
 Or, learn how Alexa Built-in products can receive Bluetooth directives with the Bluetooth Interface.
 To support Bluetooth connectivity, also include a Bluetooth driver interface.

 Functional and UX design

 Users expect your Alexa Built-in product experience to be familiar and natural.
 AVS provides functional and design requirements and recommendations to help you avoid issues as you build the required features and prepare for testing.